samsquire/ideas3/README.md

 # 13. Peer optimizable software

+With English explanations of how software works, we can make obvious optimisations based on statements of the problem.

+ * Change synchronous to asynchronous
+ * Change asynchronous to synchronous
+ * Partition the problem
+ * Run in a thread
+ * Distribute between threads
+ * Stream
+ * Buffer
+ * Index
+ * Queue
+ * Send asap and flush

-Software that is modular and written at a high level of abstraction can be optimized at the stage of application.
+Software that is modular and written at a high level of abstraction can be optimized.
 I imagine a software viewer which lets users see the decisions made by a piece of software, such as architecture and queries made.

 # 14. Distributed transaction protocol with IRC